somdipto/Sodai/WEB_README.md

 *
-  * Description: After the front end is started, you can passhttp://localhost:5005Access the Lemon app.
+  * Description: After the front end is started, you can passhttp://localhost:5005Access the Sodai app.